 U.S. Department of Health and Human Services

 Additional copies are available from the Internet.
-You may also send an e-mail request to firstname.lastname@example.org to receive an electronic copy of the guidance or send a fax request to 301-847-8149 to receive a hard copy.
-Please use the document number (1766) to identify the guidance you are requesting.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
+Please use the document number 1766 to identify the guidance you are requesting.

 Table of Contents

 - A. The Medical Device Amendments and Device Classification

 - B. The 510(k) Classification Process

 - E. Technological Characteristics